 TERMS USED IN CANCER MEDICINE

-- Metastasis: the process whereby a tumor spreads to secondary sites.
-These new tumors are referred to as “metastatic”,” or “metastases.”
+- Metastasis is the process whereby a tumor spreads to secondary sites.
+These new tumors are referred to as “metastatic” or “metastases.”

 Currently, treatment of cancer in animals can often result in fairly lengthy, good quality remission times.
 That still means that for many types of cancers, their return is inevitable.
 This fact must be contemplated and discussed before the client and the veterinarian decide to treat an animal for cancer.
 Having reasonable and accurate expectations will provide a more positive experience for all those involved.

 TYPES OF CANCER TREATMENTS

 - Surgery: surgical removal of tumors is a very common and valuable approach for solid tissue tumors.
 It can be used for soft tissue as well as for bone tumors.
 It can sometimes be curative on its own, if the disease process is localized and detected very early.

 - Radiotherapy: or “radiation” therapy is available at large veterinary institutions such as New England Veterinary Oncology Group (Waltham, Massachusetts), Tufts University School of Veterinary Medicine (North Grafton, Massachusetts) and Angell Memorial Animal Hospital (Boston, Massachusetts).
 It consists of the use of a radioactive beam to damage and/or kill malignant cells in a localized area.
 It can offer good quality remission times for many types of tumors, but usually not cure.
 Animals are surprisingly tolerant of radiation therapy.